wfatherley/exceptlib/README.md

 In the `try` block above, three calls are made with the last raising `TypeError`.
 When working to find a handler for this exception, the interpreter begins sequentially traversing the `except` blocks that follow, looking for the first one that specifies `TyperError`.
 The first `except` block is set up to handle any exception arising from `statistics` or `urllib`, and is not entered since neither module raised.
 Because the current exception is not an instance of `IndexError`, the second `except` block is not enetered either.
 Since the error came from `re`, the third `except` block is entered.
 And since the third is entered, the last `except` block is not entered despite indicating `TypeError`.

-While this example is contrived for demonstration, the utility of `exceptlib.ExceptionFrom` spans program flexibility and development operations:
+While this concrete example is contrived for demonstration, the utility of `exceptlib.ExceptionFrom` spans program flexibility and development operations:

  - enable certain retries and fallbacks during exception handling with less boilerplate;
- - enhance regression or performance testing facilities for 3rd party libraries.
+ - enhance regression or performance testing facilities for 3rd party libraries;
+ - widen the scope of `except` clauses.

 In addition to its functionality as the predicate of `except` statments, `exceptlib.ExceptionFrom` provides additional introspective functionality through a class method and its constructor: